fcrownarisk/Arknight-FinalDestination/README.md

     The Beginning of Arknight End Field Part II (spacescape)

-# RenderScript JavaScript Typrescript SuperScript SupremeScript
+# RenderScript JavaScript TypeScript SuperScript SupremeScript
     Neovim based on LUA and Vimscript

     Zed based on objective-C and RUST(.rs)